ICroijmans/WineImagery/README.md

 - SPSS datafiles from both experiments, including SPSS syntax, belonging to the manuscript "Expertise shapes multimodal imagery for wine": https://github.com/ICroijmans/WineImagery/blob/master/MIQE_ComparisonArticle_dataSyntax_20190809.zip
 - You can find the validation paper for the VWIQ including the questionnaire here:
 Croijmans, I., Speed, L. J., Arshamian, A., & Majid, A. (2019).
 Measuring Multisensory Imagery of Wine: the Vividness of Wine Imagery Questionnaire.
-Multisensory Research, 1(aop), 1-17. https://dspace.library.uu.nl/bitstream/handle/1874/386555/VividnessOfWineQuestionnaire_Manuscript_20180723.pdf?sequence=1
+Multisensory research, 32(3), 179-195. https://dspace.library.uu.nl/bitstream/handle/1874/386555/VividnessOfWineQuestionnaire_Manuscript_20180723.pdf?sequence=1
 - Other questionnaires used in the experiment (including: Wine Knowledge Test (WKT); Subjective wine expertise questionnaire (SWEQ); VOIQ; VVIQ; VWIQ) are available in their original language in this document:
 *link*